Search

 TensorFlow Disadvantages

-1. Benchmark tests: Computation speed is where TensorFlow is lagging behind when compared to its competitors.
+1. Benchmark tests.
+Computation speed is where TensorFlow lags when compared to its competitors.
 It has less usability in comparison to other frameworks.

 TensorFlow Distribution Strategies is a TensorFlow API to distribute training across multiple GPUs, multiple machines, or TPUs.
 Using this API, you can distribute your existing models and training code with minimal code changes.